 Recently, more companies have been tapping into the e-waste recycling business by reclaiming reusable resources from obsolete and old products like electronics, old computers and phones.
 In fact, a substantial revenue opportunity exists for businesses that engage in proper disposal of e-waste.

 Homeowners, manufacturers and even corporations are taking steps towards ensuring proper disposal of electronic waste.
 Although slowly gaining momentum, we’re set to see a more diverse e-waste recycling sector in the near future.

 Waste reduction and recycling have no doubt become the focus of integrated waste management.
 As the volume of waste increases, so do reduction and recycling efforts.
 Statistics from environmental agencies in the U.S and Europe show that waste reduction policies are improving fast.

 Companies across all market sectors are establishing more aggressive zero-waste policies.
 These policies are playing a huge role in providing guidelines that further push the overall vision of sustainable waste management and recycling practices.
+Everything is moving forward in the industry.
+Everyone wants to be able to get the best dumpster to rent to make sure they are helping the environment in the best way they can.
+It’s simple and efficient, which is why many people are switching to using this service more often.
 Zero-waste policies are geared towards helping organizations reduce the overall waste created.